 - Cold sweats.

-The reference chart below may help you determine if you or a loved one could be experiencing a stroke or heart attack.
+The chart below can help you determine if you or someone near you could be experiencing a stroke or heart attack.
 If so, please don't wait.
-Call 9-1-1.
+Call 911.

-The quicker medical professionals can get life-saving treatments to people who are having a heart attack or stroke the better.
+The more quickly that medical professionals can get life-saving treatments to people having a heart attack or stroke the better.

-Besides talking with your primary care provider or your cardiologist, the following are some recommendations by healthcare professionals:
+Besides talking with your primary care provider or your cardiologist, following are some recommendations:

-- Cook heart-healthy meals at home Need ideas?
-Look here.
+- Cook heart-healthy meals at home.
+Get a few ideas here.

 - Get into a healthy sleep routine.
-Sleep gives your body the chance to naturally work at restoring and repairing imbalances.
+Sleep gives your body the chance to naturally restore and repair imbalances.

-- If you smoke or consume alcohol, cut back or quit altogether.
+- If you smoke and/or consume alcohol, cut back or quit altogether.

 Become a healthy influencer.
 Encourage your family members and friends to adopt a healthy lifestyle and create a wellness action plan with you.